|eorge Mathews (Oct 10, 1911 - Nov 7, 1984)|

 In private life, Mathews was the antithesis of the ruffians he often portrayed on screen: amicable and intelligent.
 Outside of his profession, he was an avid chess player and often participated in international tournaments.

 He retired from the acting profession in 1971 and in 1974 moved from New York City to Caesar's Head where they settled into the mountain community stretching between Caesar's Head and Brevard, N.C.
-He died there of heart disease in November 1984.
+He died at St. Francis Community Hospital in Greenville, South Caroline of liver failure on November 7.
+1984.
 He was 73 years old.

 Mary Haynsworth Mathews, 94, died after a brief illness on Friday, May 6, 2011.